 Warning: It is imperative, before assembly, that you contact a Valtir representative and state/specifying agency engineer for special criteria for soils which do not meet or exceed NCHRP Report 350 soil conditions.
-It is also recommended that you consult your own soils or structural engineer.
+It is also recommended that you consult your own geotechnical engineer.